-F. Any person whose application is covered by a NPDES permit shall provide written notice to local entities as described in 20.6.4.16 subsection C (1) to (4) and subsection (E) and implement post-treatment assessment monitoring within the application area.
+F. Any person whose application is covered by a NPDES permit shall provide written notice to local entities as described in 20.6.4.16 subsections C (1) to (4) and subsection (E) and implement post-treatment assessment monitoring within the application area.
 [20.6.4.16 NMAC - Rn, Paragraph (6) of Subsection F of 20.6.4.12 NMAC, 05-23-05; A, 05-23-05; A, XX-XX-XX]

 BASIS FOR CHANGE: Language in the water quality standards for piscicide application was first developed during the 1998-99 Triennial Revisions to address species management and restoration by the New Mexico Department of Game and Fish (NMDGF), and was approved by the Water Quality Control Commission (WQCC) on December 30, 1999.
 During the 2003-05 Triennial Revisions, the language was revised to streamline processes, and moved to a new section (20.6.4.16 NMAC).
 These changes were adopted by the WQCC and submitted with the other Triennial Revisions for EPA's approval under CWA 303 (c).
 At the time, EPA was not compelled to determine whether the application of piscicides was subject to EPA's National Pollutant Discharge Elimination System (NPDES) permit regulations.
-While EPA was not subject to EPA's CWA 303(c) approval.
+While EPA was not subportive of 20.6.4.16 NMAC for restoration purposes, it was considered a State rule that was not subject to EPA's CWA 303(c) approval.

-In January 2009, a federal court ruling determined certain pesticide applications, including those for piscicides, were subject to EPA NPDES permit regulations; the federal rule was finalized on October 31, 2011.
-Consequently, in addition to requirements under the State's rules certain applicators (i.e., New Mexico Department of Game and Fish) are required to also have a NPDES permit and may apply for coverage under EPA's NPDES Pesticide General Permit (PGP).
-In order to avoid duplication in fulfilling both state and federal requirements, the Department is proposing to update the piscicide provision by including an exemption for those covered under the EPA's NPDES permit program.
-If an applicator has coverage under an EPA NPDES permit, no further review by the Department or the Commission is required.
-The applicator however must still meet the additional notification and monitoring requirements outlined in Subsection F. Furthermore, project proponents must comply with all other applicable federal and state laws and/or regulations governing the application of a piscicide to a surface water of the state.
-If an applicator is not covered under an EPA NPDES permit, the requirements in Subsection A. (1) - (10) and Subsection B (Department review and recommendation within 30 days) must still be met.
+In January 2009, a federal court ruling determined certain pesticide applications, including those for piscicides, were subject to the EPA NPDES permit regulations; the federal rule was finalized on October 31, 2011.
+Consequently, in addition to requirements under the State's rules certain applicators (i.e., NMDGF) are required to also have a NPDES permit and may apply for coverage under the EPA's NPDES permit program Pesticide General Permit (PGP).
+In order to avoid duplication in fulfilling both state and federal requirements, the Bureau is proposing to update the piscicide provision by including an exemption for those covered under the EPA's NPDES permit program.

+The NPDES permit program includes both individual permits and general permits, such as the PGP.
+If an applicator has coverage under an EPA NPDES permit or PGP, no further review by the Bureau or the Commission is required.
+The applicator however must still meet the additional notification and monitoring requirements outlined in Subsection F. If an applicator is not covered under an EPA NPDES permit, the requirements in Subsection A. (1) - (10) and Subsection B (Bureau review and recommendation within 30 days) must still be met.
 Also, if an applicator is not covered under an EPA permit, Subsection C is revised to allow the Commission discretion on whether to conduct/hold a public hearing for piscicide application in the affected locality.
 However, the petitioner is still held to the written notice requirements in Subsection C. (1) - (4).
-Subsections D and E are revised to be consistent with the Commission's discretion to hold either a meeting or public hearing as specified in Subsection C, but otherwise the requirements in Subsections D and E are not proposed for revision.
-Subsection F is proposed to ensure notification and post monitoring processes required under the state provisions but not required in the federal NPDES PGP permit are adhered to.
+Subsections D and E are revised to be consistent with the Commission's discretion to hold either a meeting or public hearing as specified in Subsection F is proposed to ensure that the notification and post monitoring processes required under the state provisions but not required in the federal NPDES PGP permit are adhered to.
+See also the memo in Attachment 2.

 20.6.4.50 BASINWIDE PROVISIONS - Special provisions arising from interstate compacts, international treaties or court decrees or that otherwise apply to a basin are contained in 20.6.4.51 through 20.6.4.59 NMAC.

 [20.6.4.50 NMAC - N, 05-23-05]